scala-js/scala-js-website/community/index.md

   written in Scala, not the front end)
 - [MiniJava compiler](http://oxnrtr.de/mj) which originally targeted amd64, but received an AST interpreter to run in the browser.
 - [Fluent Code Explorer](http://www.fluentcode.com/), an online tool that helps you search, understand and collaborate on a large codebase.
+- [FlowRun](https://flowrun.io/), a web app for creating and running flowcharts

 ## Open Source Scala.js projects